Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

+Any category of modules $\Mod\C$ (or more generally bimodules, etc.)\ over a small category $\C$ inherits from $\Mod\ZZ$ the property of being co-complete.
+Large (i.e.\ co-complete) categories of the form $\Mod\C$ may be characterized intrinsically as follows.

-In light of the above facts, we now adopt the perspective of large categories $\CCC$ (such as $\Mod\C$, but without requiring a particular such presentation), which are by definition co-complete hence pre-triangulated, idempotent complete, and admitting arbtirary direct sums.
-We say an object $X \in \CCC$ is compact if $\hom(X,-)$ commutes with arbitrary direct sums (i.e.\ is co-continuous).
-Denoting by $\CCC^c\subseteq\CCC$ the full subcategory of compact objects, we say that a co-complete category $\CCC$ is compactly generated if there is a small collection (i.e., a set) of compact objects $\mathbf{T} \subseteq \CCC^c$ satisfying the following equivalent conditions: \begin{itemize} \item An object $X\in\CCC$ is zero if and only if it is right-orthogonal to $\mathbf T$ (meaning $\hom_\CCC(-,X)$ annihilates $\mathbf T$). \item The natural map $\CCC\to\Mod\mathbf{T}^c$ sending $Y \mapsto \hom_{\CCC}(-, Y)$ is an equivalence. \end{itemize}
+Let $\CCC$ be a large category.
+We say an object $X \in \CCC$ is compact if $\hom_\CCC(X,-)$ commutes with arbitrary direct sums (i.e.\ is co-continuous).
+Denoting by $\CCC^c\subseteq\CCC$ the full subcategory of compact objects, we say that a co-complete category $\CCC$ is compactly generated if there is a small collection (i.e., a set) of compact objects $\C\subseteq \CCC^c$ satisfying the following equivalent conditions: \begin{itemize} \item An object $X\in\CCC$ is zero if and only if it is right-orthogonal to $\C$ (meaning $\hom_\CCC(-,X)$ annihilates $\C$). \item The natural map $\CCC\to\Mod\C$ sending $Y \mapsto \hom_\CCC(-, Y)$ is an equivalence. \end{itemize} Thus compactly generated categories $\CCC$ are precisely those of the form $\Mod\C$ for some small category $\C$.

-On the level of large (i.e., cocomplete) dg categories, a version of Brown representability gives effective criteria for deducing the existence of adjoints to functors, and/or identifying when functors preserve compact objects. \begin{theorem}[{Compare \cite[Thm.\ 8.4.4]{neeman-book} or \cite[Cor.\ 5.5.2.9]{luriehtt}}] Let $\CCC$ and $\DDD$ be large categories with $\CCC$ compactly generated.
-If an $\ainf$ functor $f: \CCC \to \DDD$ is co-continuous, then $f$ admits a right adjoint. \end{theorem}

-\begin{proof}[Proof Sketch] We suppose that $\DDD$ is also compactly generated, so one can write $\CCC = \Mod \C$, $\DDD = \Mod \D$ with $\C = (\CCC)^c$ and $\D = (\DDD)^c$.
-Then we observe that if $f$ is co-continuous, it comes (by Theorem \ref{morita}) from convolving with a bimodule, which always has a right adjoint as described above. \end{proof}